chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 This tutorial follows a learning-by-doing approach.

+**That means:**

-That means: today we will not just talk about semantic modeling – we will actually model data together step by step.
-We also believe in collaborative learning, so interaction will be part of our journey today.
+* Today we will not just talk about semantic modeling – we will actually model data together step by step.
+* We also believe in collaborative learning, so interaction will be part of our journey today.

-By the end of this tutorial, you will:
+**By the end of this tutorial, you will:**

 * Understand ontology-based data modeling with WissKI.
 * Analyze and structure domain collections.